-Edvard BenešEdvard Beneš (; 28 May 1884 – 3 September 1948) was a Czech politician and statesman who served as the president of Czechoslovakia from 1935 to 1938, and again from 1945 to 1948.
-He also led the Czechoslovak government-in-exile 1939 to 1945 during World War II.
+Edvard BenešEdvard Beneš (; 28 May 1884 – 3 September 1948) was a Czech politician and statesman who served as the president of Czechoslovakia from 1935 to 1938, and again from 1939 to 1948.
+During the first six years of his second stint, he led the Czechoslovak government-in-exile during World War II.

-Showing 1 - 1 of 1 for search: 'Beneš, Eduard, 1911-1996', query time: 0.03s
+Showing 1 - 1 of 1 for search: 'Beneš, Eduard, 1911-1996', query time: 0.02s